LiveSplit/livesplit-core/README.md

 ## Build Instructions

-You can install Rust with the Installer available on [rustup.rs](https://rustup.rs/).
+You can install Rust with the installer available on [rustup.rs](https://rustup.rs/).
 Clone the repository and build the library with the following command:

 ```bash